Chesh1M/Chesh1M.github.io/README.md

 ## About me

 I'm Aowen.
-A 2nd year student in NTU (Nanyang Technological University) majoring in Mathematical Science with a specialization in Business Analytics.
+A 2nd year NTU (Nanyang Technological University) student majoring in Mathematical Science with a specialization in Business Analytics.
 I dabble in a little web-design and am currently setting my foot into the Data Analytics world.
 I have an unquenching thirst for finding out the "how?" and have been called the human wikipedia at times.. 😰

 On my free time (rare) you can find me taking a ride on my motorcycle enjoying the night breeze, going to the gym, or hitting bags at a Muay Thai gym.